Post By Ankita Saroj

 Extensive research has revealed that the bad bacteria dwelling in an unhealthy mouth can lead to other systemic diseases (conditions that affect multiple organs and body systems) like heart disease, diabetes and respiratory illness etc. In order to prevent these, healthcare professionals encourage patients to brush and floss daily.

 To sum it all up, who could do it better than our very own Dr. Milad Shaadrooh, better known as The Singing Dentist.
-Here are some words tunes of wisdom by the genius, Singing Dentist, himself!
+Here are some tunes of wisdom by the genius, Singing Dentist, himself!